p9c/tri/declarations.md

 ## `Tri`

-Tri is the top-level definition for the application, it reqires the `name`, `Brief` and `Version` fields, and optionally a Commands item and zero or more Var items.
+Tri is the top-level definition for the application, it reqires the `name`, `Brief` and `Version` fields, and optionally a Commands item and zero or more Var and Trigger items.

 The `Var` fields define values that are common to all or most of the `Command` fields.